How Many The Academy Students Graduate on Time or at All?

 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at The Academy.

-Out of the 317 undergraduate students at American Academy of Art, 59 (about 19%) are considered first-time/full-time degree seekers.
+Out of the 85 degree seeking undergraduates new to American Academy of Art in 2016, 59 (about 69%) are considered first-time/full-time .

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask American Academy of Art about graduation rates for other more appropriate groups of students.

 While American Academy of Art performs above average when it comes to the 50.5% of first-time/full-time students they graduate on time (two or four years depending on the degree), their overall graduation rate of 51.4% ranks it similar to the average college.

 48.6% of students at American Academy of Art failed to graduate within 150% of the expected time.
 The majority did so because they dropped out.